lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_SE.rst

 -----------

-The :mod:`~basiclife.BasicTerm_SE` model is a variation of :mod:`~basiclife.BasicTerm_S`, and it projects in-force policies at time 0 and future policies issued after time 0.
+The :mod:`~basiclife.BasicTerm_SE` model is a variation of :mod:`~basiclife.BasicTerm_S`, and it projects the cashslows of in-force policies at time 0 and future new business policies issued at or after time 0.

-While :mod:`~basiclife.BasicTerm_S` is a new business model and it assumes all model points are issued at time 0, :mod:`~basiclife.BasicTerm_SE` read the duration of each model point at time 0 from the model point file.
+While :mod:`~basiclife.BasicTerm_S` is a new business model and it assumes all model points are issued at time 0, :mod:`~basiclife.BasicTerm_SE` reads the duration of each model point at time 0 from the model point file.
 The duration of a model point being *N* months (*N* > 0) means *N* months have elapsed before time 0 since the issue of the model point.